TeskaLabs/asab/docs/reference/pubsub/reference.md

 # Publish-Subscribe

-Publish-subscribe is a messaging pattern where senders of messages, called **publishers**, send the messages to receivers, called **subscribers**, via PubSub message bus.
+**Publish-subscribe** is a messaging pattern where senders of messages, called **publishers**, send the messages to receivers, called **subscribers**, via PubSub **message bus**.

 Publishers don't directly interact with subscribers in any way.
 Similarly, subscribers express interest in one or more message types and only receive messages that are of interest, without knowledge of which publishers, if any, there are.

-ASAB `PubSub` operates with a simple messages, defined by their *message type*, which is a string.
+ASAB `PubSub` module operates with a simple messages, defined by their *message type*, which is a string.
-We recommend to add `!` (an exclamation mark) at the end of the message type in order to distinguish this object from other types such as Python class names or functions.
-Example of the message type is e.g. `Application.run!` or `Application.tick/600!`.

 The message can carry an optional positional and keyword arguments.
 The delivery of a message is implemented as a the standard Python function.

+!!! note
+	We recommend to add `!` (an exclamation mark) at the end of the message type in order to distinguish this object from other types such as Python class names or functions.

+	Examples:

+	- `Application.run!`

+	- `Application.tick/600!`

+	- `Message.received!`

 !!! note
 	There is an default, application-wide Publish-Subscribe message